Orthopedic Care in Weirton, WV

 The range of treatment provided by our orthopedic division spans sprains and broken bones, surgical intervention, reconstruction as well as managing disease processes and rehabilitation.
+For more information or to schedule an appointment call (304) 797-6DOC.

 This orthopedic subspecialty focuses on total hip, knee and other joint reconstruction with a key emphasis on revision surgery.
 Joint replacement surgery is for patients whose previous orthopedic surgeries are now failing and need partial or total joint replacement, implants or bone grafting.